FrontEnd-classroom-assignments/quiz-input/README.md

 ### Example Views

 The initial view of the application.
 The Play button is disabled because fewer than three questions have been entered.
-The user can input a question and select its difficulty level.
+The user can input a question.

 <img src="./src/assets/quiz.png" alt="initial view" width="60%" />